theinformationretrievers/cosc345/report.md

 # How will we build it?

-We have made a rough diagram to show the architecture for the project
+We have made a diagram to show the rough outline of the architecture we are considering for the project

 ![diagram](./mockups/diagram.png)